All Episodes

 He's finished.

-And by the way, mathematically, it's not a bad observation if a tape like that comes out uh on the eve of an election.
+And by the way, mathematically, it's not a bad observation if a tape like that comes out on the eve of an election.

-What is an October surprise though supposed to be about?
+What is an October surprise, though, supposed to be about?

 It happens almost every election cycle.